ireis/PRF/README.md

 python setup.py install
 ```

-tested only on python 3
+Tested only on python 3, please email ```itamarreis@mail.tau.ac.il``` if you encounter any issues with installation or running the code.

 ## example usage
 ```